Financial Fraud Investigations

 Financial fraud is a white-collar crime type involving perpetrators creating fraudulent financial transactions for personal gain.

 Financial fraud can assume many forms; some examples include credit card fraud, insider dealing, fraudulent transactions, Ponzi schemes, tax evasion, investment scams, and manipulation of accounts, to name but a few.
-Although there is no single model for how financial criminals work, financial fraud perpetrators only have a single objective, which is to explore a company or an individual’s vulnerabilities to achieve personal enrichment through deception and false pretences.
+Although there is no single model for how financial criminals work, financial fraud perpetrators only have a sole objective, which is to explore a company’s vulnerabilities to achieve personal enrichment through deception and false pretences.

 - Performance pressure – management are tempted to enter riskier markets and engage in fraudulent activities to make a quick gain.

 - Globalisation – the more global a company becomes, the greater the chance of poor communication and controls, leading to a lack of staff vigilance against financial fraud.

 - Greed – personal greed is the primary motivator for executives and employees to commit financial fraud like embezzlement.